TanishSrinivasan/My-Portfolio-1/README.md

 ## Sections
 1. **Home**: A brief introduction about me.
 2. **About Me**: My background, education, and interests.
-3. **Projects**: A gallery of my completed projects with descriptions and links to live demos or repositories.
+3. **Projects**: Information about  my completed projects with descriptions.
 4. **Skills**: A list of technical and soft skills.
 5. **Experience**: Details about my professional work and internships.
-6. **Contact**: A form to connect with me via email.
+6. **Contact**: Contains my email and links to my social accounts.

 ## How to Use
 1. Clone the repository: